Hajoura91coding/Streamlit_multipage_App_IA/README.md

 # Streamlit_App_Image_classification
 Deep Learning Image Classification with Fastai

-I build this model during my training with Jeremy Howard, co-founder fastai : https://course.fast.ai
+I build this model during my training with Jeremy Howard, co-founder of fastai : https://course.fast.ai

 Do you want to try ?